aadenboy/vector-font-editor/README.md

 ## Edit tab
 The Edit tab allows editing defined glyphs.
 * Clicking New Stroke (or N, Enter, or Space) will create a new stroke, after which you click to place new points and click the now Finish Stroke button (or Enter, Escape, or Space) to complete the stroke.
-* Clicking an existing stroke allows you to drag its points or delete it with the Delete Stroke button (or by pressing Backspace or Delete).
+* Clicking an existing stroke or selecting it with the Stroke field allows you to drag its points or delete it with the Delete Stroke button (or by pressing Backspace or Delete).
 * The Grid Size slider controls the amount of steps on the grid, which allows up to 1/8th of a unit.
 * The X and Y sliders control the X and Y position of the editor's camera.
 * Advance is how many units to advance the next character by (or the kerning).
 By default, this is the set width of your font.
 * The blue dashed lines denote the left and bottom-most sides of the glyph.
 The black dashed lines denote the defined top and right of all glyphs.
 The right-most blue dashed line is one less of the advance line, denoted with a red dashed line.
 * Clicking Delete Glyph removes the glyph.
 * For ligatures, an extra Sequence parameter is added, which is the sequence of characters that will trigger the ligature.
 This is shown in red if it is invalid (see above).
+* When selecting a stroke, you can customize its styling:
+  * Width: The width of the stroke as a percent.
+This is in relation to the Thickness metadata.
+  * Caps: The shape of the ends of the stroke.
+This is hidden if it is a closed loop, and also decides the shape of a dot.
+    * Circle: A semicircle is placed at the ends.
+    * Square: The ends are extended out to match the thickness.
+    * Triangle: A triangle is placed at the ends.
+    * None: The stroke ends at the point.
+  * Corners: The shape of the corners that join two lines together.
+This is hidden if the line is straight.
+    * Round: An arc is drawn around the corner.
+    * Miter: The lines are extended out until they meet.
+    * Bevel: A line is drawn across the gap.
+    * None: The lines are left as-is, with a gap in the middle.

 ## Preview tab
 The Preview tab allows previewing your glyphs.
 Typing in the text field will render all text, optionally with a size set by the Font Size slider.